hkzlab/ROsiM/README.md

 The ROsiM is a ROM simulation / emulation board: it uses two 512k/8bit SRAM chips to simulate an 8 or 16 bit ROM (up to 512k bytes or 512k words in size).

-The board is based around an ATMega328P chip @20Mhz, controlled via RS232 connection.
+The board is based around an ATMega328P chip @20Mhz, controlled via serial connection.

 ![Rev. 1.3 PCB](pics/rev_13_pcb.png)